pengutronix/genimage/README.rst

 Options:

-:extraargs:		Extra arguments passed to rauc
+:extraargs:		Extra arguments passed to RAUC
-:image:
-:files:
-:file:
+:file:			Specify a file to be added into the RAUC bundle.
+Usage is:
+			``file foo { image = "bar" }`` which adds a file "foo" in the RAUC bundle from then input file "bar"
+:files:			A list of filenames added into the RAUC bundle.
+Like **file**
+			above, but without the ability to add the files under different name.
 :key:			Path to the key file.
-Passed to the ``--key`` option of rauc
+Passed to the ``--key`` option of RAUC
 :cert:			Path to the certificate file.
 Passed to the ``--cert`` option
-			of rauc
+			of RAUC
 :manifest:		content of the manifest file

 tar